Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The suburb of Darlington had a median income among taxpayers of $50,267 and an average income of $65,974 in financial year 2023, according to the latest ATO data aggregated by AreaSearch.
-These figures compare to Greater Sydney's median income of $60,817 and average income of $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Darlington would be approximately $54,721 (median) and $71,819 (average) as of September 2025.
-Census 2021 income data shows household incomes in Darlington rank at the 87th percentile ($2,392 weekly), while personal incomes rank lower at the 44th percentile.
-Income analysis reveals that 30.7% of Darlington's population (908 individuals) fall within the $1,500 - 2,999 income range, reflecting regional patterns where 30.9% similarly occupy this range.
-The suburb demonstrates affluence with 41.4% earning over $3,000 per week.
+Darlington suburb's income level is slightly below the national average, according to AreaSearch aggregated ATO data for financial year 2023.
+The median income among taxpayers in Darlington is $50,267, with an average income of $65,974.
+These figures compare to Greater Sydney's median and average incomes of $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated current incomes are approximately $54,721 (median) and $71,819 (average) as of September 2025.
+Census 2021 data shows household incomes rank at the 87th percentile ($2,392 weekly), while personal income ranks at the 44th percentile.
+Income analysis reveals that 30.7% of Darlington's population (908 individuals) fall within the $1,500 - 2,999 income range.
+This is similar to the regional pattern where 30.9% occupy this range.
+The suburb demonstrates affluence with 41.4% earning over $3,000 per week, supporting premium retail and service offerings.
 High housing costs consume 23.0% of income, but strong earnings place disposable income at the 77th percentile.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income